jimysancho/agent-py-gpt/Readme.md

 - Tool returned: **`SimilarityRetriever`** (for particular) or **`GeneralRetriever`** (for general)

-When the agent pipeline returns a tool, I'll use that tool to obtained the nodes which will be used to fed the LLM.
+When the agent pipeline returns a tool, I'll use that tool to obtain the nodes which will be used to fed the LLM.
 Let's see the hole process.

 ## 1. Chunking and Node models

-To chunk the different files I'll be using *rag-pychunk*, which is a library I've developed to leverage python programming language syntax improving the chunking and relationship finding.
+To chunk the different files I'll be using *rag-pychunk*, which is a library I've developed to leverage python programming language syntax improving the chunking and relationships between those chunks.
 You can learn more about that here: [rag-pychunk](https://github.com/jimysancho/rag-pychunk)

 **Node Model**